ikulkarni13/Algorithmic-Trading/README.md

 # Algorithmic-Trading
-Technology has become an asset in finance: financial institutions are now evolving to technology companies rather than just staying occupied with just the financial aspect: besides the fact that technology brings about innovation the speeds and can help to gain a competitive advantage, the speed and frequency of financial transactions, together with the large data volumes, makes that financial institutions’ attention for technology has increased over the years and that technology has indeed become a main enabler in finance.
+Technology has become an asset in finance: Financial institutions are now evolving to technology companies rather than just staying occupied with just the financial aspect.
+Besides the fact that technology brings about innovation the speeds and can help to gain a competitive advantage, the speed and frequency of financial transactions, together with the large data volumes, makes that financial institutions’ attention for technology has increased over the years and that technology has indeed become a main enabler in finance.

 This project is divided into the following phases: